gtatters/Thermimage/README.md

 Features
 ========

--   Functions for importing FLIR image and video files into R.
+-   Functions for importing FLIR image and video files (limited) into R.
 -   Functions for converting thermal image data from FLIR based files, incorporating calibration information stored within each radiometric image file.
 -   Functions for exporting calibrated thermal image data for analysis in open source platforms, such as ImageJ.
 -   Functions for running command line conversion tools to prepare FLIR thermal image files for direct import into ImageJ.